-I’ve worked in Information Technology for 20 years now, and after my second promotion into management, I started to deal with imposter syndrome.
+I’ve worked in Information Technology for over 20 years now, and after my second promotion into management, I started to deal with imposter syndrome.
 I kept thinking that I wasn’t the right person for the job and that they probably made a mistake by promoting me into such a high management position at the time.
 I used to worry about my performance and wonder if, at some point, someone was going to discover that I wasn’t as good as they thought I was.
 I realized that I was a perfectionist and always scared to make mistakes and fail at anything.

 My therapist helped me uncover the lies I was telling myself and how to observe my thoughts during the day without attachment.
 She helped me by focusing on the facts instead of my opinions.
 I started by writing a list of all of my accomplishments and the hard work that let others see my value.
 My therapist helped me develop a new relationship with failure and mistakes, which I was terrified of.
 After a few sessions, I was able to create a new script and understand that failure was only a new opportunity to start again but now from experience.
 Today, I do a lot of visualization and mentor others, which confirms the value I bring to not only my work but to others in my life.
 I no longer wait to be ready to get started, I start, and the confidence comes while I push myself knowing that I’m not perfect, and nobody else is.
 I’m compassionate with myself, and I’m forever thankful for the support I received from my fantastic therapist.